kjolley/BIGSdb_documentation/dbase_setup.rst

 Enter the analysis tool name, which  must match the value used within the analysis_results table, the name of the field, and its JSONPath.
-You also need to indicate the data type (intger, text, float, or date).
+You also need to indicate the data type (integer, text, float, or date).
 Optionally you can set the analysis_display_name to change how it is listed within the query and analysis interfaces.